If I Was: Music video

 The music video featured Ure's face and body patterns on a Pin Art pinscreen.

 B-sides

 The instrumental "Piano" was released on the B-side of the 7-inch and 12-inch singles.
-The 12-inch single includes a second track: a cover version of David Bowie's "The Man Who Sold the World", an earlier version of which was originally released on the film soundtrack of Party Party (1983).
+The 12-inch single includes a second track: a cover version of David Bowie's "The Man Who Sold the World", an earlier version of which was originally released on the film soundtrack of Party Party on 3 December 1982.
 Both songs were added as bonus tracks to the CD reissue of The Gift in 1996.